peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

-The closest big integer to this object.
+The closest 32-bit signed integer to this object.

 <b>Exceptions:</b>